ilyesAj/the-magic-world-of-Kubernetes/README.md

 ![LoadBalancer service](assets/README-2f990.png)

->IPVS is introduced in k8s v1.11 but begin to be popular from 1.6 version (with the support of 5000 nodes).
+>IPVS is introduced in k8s v1.8 .
 IPVS is more performant and opens the door to a wider feature set (port ranges, better lb rules etc) .
 Iptables is actually a bottle neck to scale clusters up to 5000 nodes.

 # References
 - https://www.bizety.com/2018/08/21/stateful-vs-stateless-architecture-overview/